sawolford/onsub/README.md

 Option: \<none><br>
 Repeat: No<br><br>
 Indicates that no command should be run in any folder.
 This can be useful when folders will be generated because of `--file FILE` command line option.
 Since no command is run, the folder generation can be run in parallel.
-### --py:include PYINCLUDE
+### --py:enable PYENABLE
-	--py:include INCLUDE              key for py:include (default: py:include)
+	--py:enable PYENABLE            key for py:enable (default: py:enable)
 Type: Option<br>
-Default: py:include<br>
+Default: py:enable<br>
-Option: `PYINCLUDE`<br>
+Option: `PYENABLE `<br>
 Repeat: No<br><br>
-Names `PYINCLUDE` as the key to look up in each configuration section for checking to see if a section applies to a folder.
+Names `PYENABLE ` as the key to look up in each configuration section for determining if the section is enabled by default.
 ### --py:makecommand PYMAKECOMMAND
 	--py:makecommand PYMAKECOMMAND    key for py:makecommand (default: py:makecommand)
 Type: Option<br>